Kuraiyume/Mira/README.md

 *Make sure that when you're using Windows, run the installation and MIRA as administrator.
-As well as the executable file, run it as Administrator.*
+As well as the executable file, run it as Administrator.
+(In Executable the Paste is not Ctrl+V, just click the Left Mouse Button Once to paste.)*

 ## Usage